Don't wait!

 The amount of light in your kitchen can also influence the best type of kitchen flooring for it.
 For example, if the room gets a lot of sunlight, having a shiny, white tile floor might produce glare, which can make being in that area during the daytime uncomfortable.
 If you choose kitchen flooring with a darker color or matte finish, however, you can usually avoid glare and reflectivity.

 On the other hand, if your kitchen is on the smaller side or has windows facing a direction that doesn’t get much sunlight, you might prefer a lighter floor color.
-The light color will help reflect whatever sunlight your kitchen does receive, making it look more open and brighter.
+The light color will help reflect whatever sunlight your kitchen receives, making it look more open and brighter.

 4. Your Kitchen’s Uses